 Both of these private placements were completed pursuant to an exemption from registration provided by Section 4(2) of the Securities Act of 1933, as amended, and Regulation D promulgated thereunder.

-Pursuant to the terms of the registration rights agreements, the Company filed resale registration statements covering the shares in both private placements, including the shares issuable upon exercise of the warrants, with the SEC.
+Pursuant to the terms of the registration rights agreements, the Company filed resale registration statements covering the shares issued in both private placements, including the shares issuable upon exercise of the warrants, with the SEC.
 In the event that the Company fails to maintain the effectiveness of these registration statements for the periods described in the registration rights agreements, the holders would be entitled to certain monetary damages.
 However, in no event is the Company obligated to make payments in excess of 10% of the aggregate purchase price of the common shares.
 The Company has concluded that it is unlikely that the Company would be required to remit any payments to its investors for failing to maintain its effectiveness.
 The Company's resale registration statements on Forms S-3 were declared effective by the SEC (file #333-139056 and file #333-145740) on February 12, 2007 and September 11, 2007, respectively.

-On June 26, 2008, the Company filed a Form S-3 shelf registration statement for an indeterminate number of shares of common stock, warrants to purchase shares of common stock and units consisting of a combination thereof having an aggregate initial offering price not to exceed \$40 million, of which approximately \$28.1 million remains as of June 30, 2009.
+On June 26, 2008, the Company filed a Form S-3 shelf registration statement for an indeterminate number of shares of common stock, warrants to purchase shares of common stock and units consisting of a combination thereof having an aggregate initial offering price not to exceed \$40 million.
 The SEC declared the registration statement effective on July 7, 2008.
-Management utilized this shelf registration statement to raise additional equity capital by completing a registered direct offering of 2,088,451 shares of the Company's common stock for aggregate gross proceeds of approximately \$11.9 million (\$11 million approximate net proceeds to the Company) at a per share offering price of \$5.68.
+Management utilized this shelf registration statement to raise additional equity capital by completing a registered direct offering of 2,088,451 shares of the Company's common stock for aggregate gross proceeds of approximately \$11.9 million (approximately \$11 million net proceeds) to the Company at a per share offering price of \$5.68.
 The offering closed August 8, 2008.